 It is also extremely easy to take apart.
 The parts can be removed easily and rinsed in warm soapy water.
 As such, this is an appliance free of hassle and one you won’t mind using every day.
 While it doesn’t offer any extra functions, it’s an efficient machine that produces consistently large yields of juice.

-Many masticating juicers cost hundreds of dollars.
-However, this one costs just over $100 and offers considerable power thanks to the 200-watt motor.
+This is a budget-friendly masticating juicer that offers considerable power thanks to the 200-watt motor.
 It also features a sealed easy-release juice space that is drip-free and prevents oxidation.
 In addition to its sleek design, it features a smart LED display with easy push-button controls.

-- All parts are made from baby-proof, BPA-free plastic and stainless steel.
+- All parts are made from BPA-free plastic and stainless steel.

 - The juicer features a sleek, low-profile design that works well in most kitchen spaces.